ShahAashka/CountdownTimer/README.md

 Countdown Timer in Vanilla JS

-Must-Have Features
+Features

 * Time should be displayed in hours, minutes, and seconds
 * Provide start, pause, and continue buttons
 * Stop when time reaches 0:0:0

-Good to Have Features
+Ongoing Improvements(Work in Progress)

 * Provide with reset button
 * Validations of